 1846: In Magdeurg, Rabbi Ludwig Philippson and his wife gave birth to historian Martin Philippson

-1854: An article entitled “The British Ministry” published today reviewed the changing fortunes of various English political leaders.
+1854: “The British Ministry” published today reviewed the changing fortunes of various English political leaders.
 The author expressed the belief that Lord John Russell would not enjoy the continued support of London’s Jews if here running for election today.
 The authors stated that “it was solely due to his bad management” and lack of tact “that Jews were not declared eligible to sit in Parliament.”
 If Lord Russell had allowed Mr. Rothschild to follow the same oath pattern when he was elected in 1847 as the Quaker Mr. Pease had used in 1833, Jews would now be sitting in the House of Commons.
 Lord Russell’s insistence on solving the problem with an Act of Parliament was counter-productive since such a solution was bound to fail.

 1854(1st of Tammuz, 5614): Rosh Chodesh Tammuz

 1854(1st of Tammuz, 5614): Eighty-seven year old “German philanthropist and communal worker” Amalie Beer, “wife of the banker Jacob Herz Beer, daugher of Liebmann Meyer Wolf (known as "the Berlin Crœsus"), and great-granddaughter of Lipmann Wolf Taussig” passed away today.
 (Some sources show her death date as June 22 or June 24)